Entrées par

 Thicker PCBs offer greater mechanical strength and are less prone to warping, making them ideal for industrial applications.
 Thinner PCBs, on the other hand, are more suitable for compact devices such as smartphones and portable electronics.

-In practical design, the standard PCB thickness should be determined based on the circuit’s characteristics—such as whether impedance control is needed, if there are thermal management requirements, and the manufacturing capabilities of the PCB fabricator.
+In practical design, the standard Épaisseur du PCB should be determined based on the circuit’s characteristics—such as whether impedance control is needed, if there are thermal management requirements, and the manufacturing capabilities of the PCB fabricator.
 An appropriate thickness ensures the PCB can be properly mounted inside the enclosure, aligned with connectors, and integrated smoothly into the final product assembly.

 Key Design Considerations for 8-Layer PCBs